ddiprose/node-email-coding-test/README.md

 `http://localhost:5000/node-email-coding-test/us-central1/http/email/send`

+## Tests

+To run the tests, use `npm test`.

 ## TODO

+- Add more tests.
-- Add a swagger ui
+- Add a swagger ui.
-- Add tests (e.g. using `ts-jest`)
-- Add better validation (i.e. should require at least one of to/cc/bcc email addresses)
+- Add better validation (i.e. should require at least one of to/cc/bcc email addresses).
-- Implement failover (need to determine which failures should constitute SendGrid being down/innacessible vs a bad request)
+- Check that failover occurs for all applicable errors (although it should work for timeouts, need to check the SendGrid docs to make sure it handles any additional errors).